Ralphhorn/Ralphhorn/README.md

 - 👋 Hi, I’m @Ralphhorn
 - 👀 I’m interested in everything infosec
 - 🌱 I’m currently learning OSCP
-- 💞️ I’m looking to collaborate on currently nothing but anything data science and threat hunting peaks my interest
+- 💞️ I’m not looking to collaborate currently.
 -  📫 How to reach me ...

 <!---
 Ralphhorn/Ralphhorn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.